bq/penguin-doc/_pages/themes.md

 permalink: /themes/
 ---

-##Creating new theme
+## How to create a new theme

+### 1. Download the themes repository

-First, we need download [penguin-themes](https://github.com/bq/penguin-themes) repository, and create a theme with this structure:
+Download the penguin themes repository [penguin-themes](https://github.com/bq/penguin-themes) and then create the following directory structure:

 {% highlight html %}
 penguin-themes/themes/<theme_name>/